byuweb/byu-calendar-row/README.md

+# DEPRECATED: Use byu-calendar-components

-# This provides a responsive full-page calendar display type, featuring rows formatted after calendar.byu.edu.
+> This provides a responsive full-page calendar display type, featuring rows formatted after calendar.byu.edu.

 This component is utilized by the Drupal Module Calendar Widget : https://github.com/byuweb/calendar_widget_d7